Subtotal: $0.00

 Also called four square breathing, box breathing is a simple technique you can use to practice deep, belly breathing.
 It is favored by people who work in high stakes situations because of how simple it is to do, and how it can quickly help cultivate inner calm and focus.

-We'll walk through step by step on how to practice box breathing below but will outline the basics first.
 The basic structure of box breathing is four seconds inhaling, four seconds holding, four seconds exhaling, and four seconds holding.
-Repeat this exercise as many times as you want!
-Feel free to adjust the amount of time breathing in and out as you get more comfortable with the exercise.
+Repeat this exercise as many times as you want.
+Feel free to adjust the timing as you become more comfortable.

 Research on box breathing techniques